paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2005-officers.md

 (2) If such an officer who is in a grade below the grade of colonel is not recommended for promotion by the next selection board convened for the officer’s grade and competitive category, or if the officer’s name is again removed from the list of officers recommended for promotion, or if the Senate again does not give its advice and consent to his promotion, the officer shall be considered for all purposes to have failed of selection for promotion to the next higher grade.

-**(f) Applicability of Previous Executive Order.—** Except as otherwise provided by the President by Executive order, any Executive order issued before the date of the enactment of this section relating to functions of the President under [section 14310 of this title](./chapter-1405-promotions.md#section-14310) shall apply in the same manner to functions of the President under this section.
+**(f) Applicability of Previous Executive Order.—** Except as otherwise provided by the President by Executive order, any Executive order issued before the date of the enactment of this section relating to functions of the President under section 629 or 14310 of this title shall apply in the same manner to functions of the President under this section.

 ### Statutory Notes

 #### References in Text
 The date of the enactment of this section, referred to in subsec. (f), is the date of enactment of Pub.
 L. 118–31, which was approved Dec.
 22, 2023.

+#### Amendments
+2024—Subsec. (f).
+Pub.
+L. 118–159 substituted “section 629 or 14310” for “section 14310”.

 <a id="section-20242"></a>